Johannesburg, South Africa — City Guide 2026

 Maboneng

-“Place of Light” in seSotho.
-A former industrial area reborn as an arts and food hub.
+“Place of Light” in seSotho — a former industrial area reborn as an arts and food hub.
+The regeneration of derelict inner-city blocks into a creative district is one of Joburg’s great post-democracy stories.
 Arts on Main (home to William Kentridge’s studio), Market on Main (every Sunday 10:00 AM–3:00 PM, free entry), galleries, Pata Pata (African cuisine + live music), Living Room rooftop bar.
 Best experienced on weekends.
 Free to explore.
 Exercise some caution around the edges.

 Braamfontein

 Student quarter near Wits University.
-Neighbourgoods Market (every Saturday 9:00 AM–3:00 PM, free entry), street art, specialty coffee shops, Origins Centre (R95).
+Post-apartheid urban renewal with street art, coffee shops, and nightlife.
+Neighbourgoods Market (every Saturday 9:00 AM–3:00 PM, free entry), specialty coffee shops, Origins Centre (R95).
 Creative energy and a young vibe.
+View Ponte City — the 54-storey cylindrical tower, once Africa’s tallest residential building, now revived — from elevated points here.
 Exercise caution after dark.

 Melville